maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 > In a terminating system, causal invariance implies that whatever path is taken, the "answer" will always be the same.

-We will not make any comments about the physics claims made above in this note.
+We will not make any comments in this note about the physics claims made above.

 ## Confluence !=> Causal Invariance